Dear Friend of CFI Michigan,

 The wish list also includes moxibustion, cupping, and the administration of “herbal medicines” that do not meet Food and Drug Administration (FDA) standards for safety and efficacy.
 Providing for the licensure of this ill-defined set of practices will undeservedly confer the legitimacy of the State of Michigan to a pseudomedicine industry that is systematically misleading and ineffective.

-HB 4710 will be debated in the Committee on Health Policy, so we need you to contact your state representative today and tell them to reject this harmful legislation when it comes up for a vote!
+We need you to contact your state representative today and tell them to reject this harmful legislation when it comes up for a vote!
 For the sake of patient health and safety, we can’t let this bill become law in Michigan.

 Please fill out our webform to contact your representative now.
 If you prefer to call your representative, you can locate their office phone number here.